asciamanna/asciamanna.github.io/_posts/2018-01-30-sos-to-save-sinking-test-suites.md

 #### Test Size

 I recommend that unit tests should be small.
-In fact, I prefer using the term **"micro tests"** since it better describes the qualities of valuable unit tests.
+In fact, I prefer using the term **"microtests"** (a term created by [GeePaw Hill](http://geepawhill.org/)) since it better describes the qualities of valuable unit tests.
 Often people will ask _"how small"_, looking for a specific number.
-I believe micro tests should be around 15 lines or less.
+I believe microtests should be around 15 lines or less and should take about 60ms to run.
 Much more than that is an indicator of a design problem.
-There's no exact number, but we should always strive to keep them small.
+There's no exact number, but we should always strive to keep them small and fast.

 Does the object require a lot of complicated setup?
 The callers of that code are going to also need to understand all of that complicated setup.
 I can assure you that they shouldn't need to know that.
 Some developers avoid this by putting complex test setup in the xUnit Test Setup method.
 This unfortunately obscures the test and ignores other heuristics.